 I shifted some of the cushions to make her more comfortable and pulled the blanket up to her waist.
 Then, as soon as I heard my assistant arriving for work, I stepped out into the alley and took the back entrance to the slaving office.

 Though my personal chambers and my workplace are part of the same building, there’s no door to directly connect them.
-It should go without saying that I’m not a believer in the so-called “work-life balance” sometimes praised in less demanding industries (as my father always asked me, “If you’re not working harder than your slaves, can you really expect to stay at the top of the slaving business?”), but I enjoyed my privacy; and more importantly, I wanted to avoid tempting the Occidental virgins on display at the front of my office to slip into my bed uninvited in the shortsighted hope that a quick and rather enjoyable deflowering would exclude them from consideration by one of the less palatable clients who had recently contemplated their price tag with an unsettling air of keen interest.
+It should go without saying that I’m not a believer in the so-called “work-life balance” sometimes praised in less demanding industries (as my father always asked me, “If you’re not working harder than your slaves, can you really expect to stay at the top of the slave trade?”), but I enjoyed my privacy; and more importantly, I wanted to avoid tempting the Occidental virgins on display at the front of my office to slip into my bed uninvited in the shortsighted hope that a quick and rather enjoyable deflowering would exclude them from consideration by one of the less palatable clients who had recently contemplated their price tag with an unsettling air of keen interest.

 As I’d drifted off the previous night I’d come to the conclusion that the most evidence-based course of treatment was simply the reverse of whatever the doctor had recommended, so I gave my assistant a few dinars and told him to run out to the bazaar and bring back a jar of fresh camel milk and a large serving of cooked red meat, with no couscous.
 He gave me a strange look, but I raised a single threatening eyebrow to speed his progress, and by the time I’d brought out the display models he returned with the food.